 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

 Core tip: Postoperative complications represent a basic quality indicator for measuring surgical outcomes, but at present they are not systematically recorded.
-A more thorough assessment of their impact could help to determine the real morbidity, establish measures for improvement, increase efficiency and identify benchmarking services.
-The use of the Clavien Dindo Classification of Complications and the Comprehensive Complication Index would allow us to compare them.
+A more thorough assessment of their impact could help to determine the real morbidity, establish measures for improvement, increase efficiency, and identify benchmarking services.
+The use of the Clavien-Dindo Classification of Complications and the Comprehensive Complication Index would allow us to compare them.
 Surgical staff must be encouraged to report and classify complications and to record 90-d morbidity rates in all patients.
 External audits are necessary, and ensuring transparency in the reporting of the results is an urgent obligation.

 De la Plaza Llamas R, Ramia JM.
 Postoperative complications in gastrointestinal surgery: A “hidden” basic quality indicator.
 World J Gastroenterol 2019; In press